FORGOTTEN MOTOCROSS TECH: THE ATTACK PANT WAS TWO PANTS IN ONE

 No Fear Attack pant broke down the movement of motocross pants and concluded that it could be narrowed down into several distinct actions.
 The portion blow the knee had to be free to extend, contract, bend and swing freely.
 The part above the knee had to fit snugly and move with the torso.
 Thus, instead of the Attack pant being a single pant, the Attack pant was actually two pairs of pants.
 The first element started above the knee and went down to the rider’s ankle.
 It had flex panels that allowed the rider’s leg to move independently of the rest of the pants.
 The second element mimicked what hockey players wore.
 From the belt to the knee the Attack pants were comprised of a pair of durable shorts that moved with the upper body without interacting with the rider’s knee.

 Based on a Jody Weisel design concept, designed by Jerome Mage, built by No Fear’s Jeff Surwall and worn by Travis Pastrana, Attack pants were sold from 2003 to 2006.
 The best feature of the No Fear Attack pants was the fit of the knees.
 The lower leg was connected 5 inches up under the hockey-style shorts with a flex material that allowed absolutely no binding when you moved.
-And the hockey-style pants allow to uninhibited movement with any tightening when the rider bent his knees.
+And the hockey-style pants allowed uninhibited movement without any tightening when the rider bent his knees.
 No Fear phased out the Attack pant after 2006 because it was very expensive to make.